Central processing unit: Hardware performance counter

 Many modern architectures (including embedded ones) often include hardware performance counters (HPC), which enables low-level (instruction-level) collection, benchmarking, debugging or analysis of running software metrics.
 HPC may also be used to discover and analyze unusual or suspicious activity of the software, such as return-oriented programming (ROP) or sigreturn-oriented programming (SROP) exploits etc. This is usually done by software-security teams to assess and find malicious binary programs.

-Many major vendors (such as IBM, Intel, AMD, and Arm etc.) provide software interfaces (usually written in C/C++) that can be used to collected data from CPUs registers in order to get metrics.
+Many major vendors (such as IBM, Intel, AMD, and Arm) provide software interfaces (usually written in C/C++) that can be used to collect data from the CPU's registers in order to get metrics.
 Operating system vendors also provide software like perf (Linux) to record, benchmark, or trace CPU events running kernels and applications.

-Virtual CPUs
+Hardware counters provide a low-overhead method for collecting comprehensive performance metrics related to a CPU's core elements (functional units, caches, main memory, etc.) – a significant advantage over software profilers.
+Additionally, they generally eliminate the need to modify the underlying source code of a program.
+Because hardware designs differ between architectures, the specific types and interpretations of hardware counters will also change.

+Privileged modes

+Most modern CPUs have privileged modes to support operating systems and virtualization.

-Cloud computing can involve subdividing CPU operation into virtual central processing units (vCPUs).
+Cloud computing can use virtualization to provide a virtual central processing unit (vCPU) for separate users;

+vCPU is not to be confused with a virtual private server (VPS).

 A host is the virtual equivalent of a physical machine, on which a virtual system is operating.
 When there are several physical machines operating in tandem and managed as a whole, the grouped computing and memory resources form a cluster.
 In some systems, it is possible to dynamically add and remove from a cluster.
-Resources available at a host and cluster level can be partitioned out into resources pools with fine granularity.
+Resources available at a host and cluster level can be partitioned into resources pools with fine granularity.